 Note that the format of a Life pattern file actually allows you to load an arbitrary file and treat it as a Life pattern.
 While this is usually a silly thing to do, it is legal.

 A Life file can act as an index to Life pattern files and other Life index files.
 A Life index file consists solely of comments.
 Each comment of the form

 # file: Brief description = file_namespecifies a Life pattern file or index file which can be loaded.
 The description is the text which appears in the selection field when the index is loaded.

 If a Life index file contains an "index:" comment, that comment will be used as the label for the index selector.

 By convention, the brief description for an index file has a trailing "...", to differentiate it from a pattern file.

 To save a Life pattern for future loading, copy it to the pattern buffer and press the Save button.
 The pattern will be saved with a name and optional description which you specify.
 You can later load the pattern via the Saved Patterns index, which is accessible from the Main Index.

-For security reasons, you cannot save patterns to your local file system.
-Instead, patterns are saved as cookies in your browser.
-Since the number of cookies which can be present is limited, you may want to remove old Life cookies from time to time, using the appropriate interface within your browser.
+Patterns are saved to local storage in your browser.
+You may want to remove old Life storage from time to time, using the appropriate interface within your browser.

 To contact me, send mail to email@example.com.Alan Dewar's home page CUUG home page